mdfaisal11/MazeGame/README.md

 The `main()` function is the starting point of the game.
 It displays a menu where users can either play or exit.
 If they choose to play, the game loop begins.

 Summary
-In summary, this project applies Object-Oriented Programming concepts like **inheritance** and **polymorphism**.
+In summary, this project applies Object-Oriented Programming concepts like inheritance and polymorphism.
 It uses real-time key detection, file handling, and randomized behavior for enemies.
 The code is modular, which makes it easy to extend in the future with more features.